schen2425/Doodle-App/README.md

 A simple JavaFX program to draw stuff

 To run the program...
-1. If JavaFX is not downloaded, download file from [link] (https://gluonhq.com/products/javafx/ "here.")
+1. If JavaFX is not downloaded, download file from [here.](https://gluonhq.com/products/javafx/)
     * Make sure to download the SDK and not the jmod.
 2. Extract the zip file contents into the same directory as the DoodleApp.java
 3. Compile with this command `javac --module-path javafx-sdk-11.0.2/lib --add-modules=javafx.controls DoodleApp.java`